 Description.
 Funds provided under this Agreement to Local Public Health Authorities (LPHA) for a Public Health Emergency Preparedness Program (PHEP) for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below to deliver Public Health Emergency Preparedness.

-The PHEP shall address mitigation, preparedness, response and recovery phases for public health emergencies through plan development and revision, exercise and response activities based on the 15 CDC identified Public Health Preparedness Capabilities.
+The PHEP shall address mitigation, preparedness, response and recovery phases for public health emergencies through plan development and revision, exercise and response activities based on the 15 Centers for Disease Control and Prevention (CDC) identified Public Health Preparedness Capabilities.

 Emergency preparedness is one of the seven foundational capabilities described in the Oregon Public Health Modernization Manual.
 The foundational capabilities are needed for governmental public health to meet its charge to improve the health of everyone in Oregon.
-The vision for this foundational capability is as follows: A healthy community is a resilient community that is prepared and able to respond to and recover from public health threats and emergencies.
+The vision for this foundational capability is as follows: A healthy community is a resilient community that is prepared and able to respond to and recover from public health threats and emergencies.1